Exponential periods and o-minimality: Introduction

 \subsection{On o-minimality}

 In his ``Esquisse d'un Programme'', Grothendieck set forth the need for, and the principles of, some form of ``tame'' topology.
 O-minimality provides a good theory of ``tame'' subsets of~$\R^n$, avoiding Cantor sets, fractals, the graph of a space-filling curve and $\sin(1/x)$.
-In recent years, o-minimality has seen spectacular applications in algebraic geometry, most notably as an important tool in the proof of the Andr\'e--Oort conjecture for $\mathcal{A}_g$ by Tsimerman following work of many people, see the survey~\cite{KlinglerAOSurvey}.
+In recent years, o-minimality has seen spectacular applications in algebraic geometry, most notably as an important tool in the proof of the Andr\'e--Oort conjecture for $\mathcal{A}_g$ via the Pila--Zannier strategy, see the survey~\cite{KlinglerAOSurvey}.

 The `o' in ``o-minimality'' stands for ``order''.
-The concept was first introduced in work of Van den Dries in~\cite{Dries_1984_Remarks_Tarski} and Pillay--Steinhorn~\cite{PillaySteinhorn} at about the same time that Grothendieck was writing his ``Esquisse d'un Programme''.
+The concept was first introduced in work of Van den Dries~\cite{Dries_1984_Remarks_Tarski} and Pillay--Steinhorn~\cite{PillaySteinhorn} at about the same time that Grothendieck was writing his ``Esquisse d'un Programme''.
 We recall the definition and some basic properties of o-minimal structures in Section \ref{ssec:omin}.

-By work of Wilkie \cite{Wilkie_1996_Model_completeness}, Van den Dries and Miller \cite{Dries_Miller_1994_real_exponential_field}, the structure of subsets of $\R^n$ defined using the quantifiers $\forall,\exists,$ the basic operations $+,\cdot,<$, the elements of $k\cap\R$, the real exponential function $\exp$, and the restriction of the analytic function $\sin$ to the bounded interval $[0,1]$ is an example of an o-minimal structure.
+By work of Wilkie \cite{Wilkie_1996_Model_completeness} and Van den Dries and Miller \cite{Dries_Miller_1994_real_exponential_field}, the structure of subsets of $\R^n$ defined using the quantifiers $\forall,\exists,$ the basic operations $+,\cdot,<$, the elements of $k\cap\R$, the real exponential function $\exp$, and the restriction of the analytic function $\sin$ to the bounded interval $[0,1]$ is an example of an o-minimal structure.
 We denote it by $\R_{\sin,\exp,k}$.

 \begin{thm}[See Theorem~\ref{thm:naive_is_volume}] Let $\alpha$ be a naive exponential period over~$k$.
 Then its real and imaginary part are up to signs volumes of compact subsets of $\R^n$ definable in $\R_{\sin,\exp,k}$. \end{thm}